 This bombing was carried out using a motorcycle to attack a pork stall, killing three people and injuring a further 22.
 No groups have claimed responsibility for this attack.

-On May 22nd, 2017, a pipe bomb exploded at an Army-run hospital (also treats civilians) in Bangkok.
-The attack took place at around 10am injuring at least 24 people.
+On the 22nd of May 22nd 2017, a pipe bomb exploded at an Army-run hospital (also treats civilians) in Bangkok.
+The attack took place at around 10am, injuring at least 24 people.

-There are now almost daily bombings in the South of Thailand in the area of the boader with Malaysia.
+There are now almost daily bombings in the South of Thailand in the area of the border with Malaysia.
 Tourists are warned to avoid this region.
-Thai Police link the attacks to ethnic Malay armed groups that are seeking greater autonomy from Thailand's Buddhist-majority state.
+Thai Police link the attacks to ethnic Malay-armed groups that are seeking greater autonomy from Thailand's Buddhist-majority state.

-On the 11th August 2016 seven bombs blasted across the country in a set of coordinated attacks.
-Two bombs were hidden in plant pots spaced 50m (164 ft) apart, exploding within a 20-30 minutes of each other in the popular seaside resort of Hua Hin.
+On the 11th August 2016, seven bombs blasted across the country in a set of coordinated attacks.
+Two bombs were hidden in plant pots spaced 50m (164 ft) apart, exploding within a 20-30 minutes of each other, in the popular seaside resort of Hua Hin.
 Four people were confirmed as killed, with 36 people including foreign tourists injured.
 During the weekend of the 13th and 14th August, authorities found and neutralised 5 other explosive devices before they could be detonated.
-The attacks occurred on the eve and morning of Friday’s national holiday for Queen Sirikit’s 84th birthday.
+The attacks occurred on the evening and morning of Friday’s national holiday for Queen Sirikit’s 84th birthday.

 In 2014, Thailand was going through a period of political instability.
 This led to anti-government protests that took place between 2013 and 2014, by the People's Democratic Reform Committee.
 The protests were first triggered by a proposed blanket amnesty bill that would have immunised several politicians from various charges.
 The democratically elected government was then found to be corrupt, resulting in a partial coup and governmental change.
 The last coup before this one was in 2006, when the Prime Minister at the time Thaksin Shinawatra was toppled by the armed forces after he was accused of corruption.